 “I am thrilled with our partnerships and the cumulative impact of everyone’s efforts to build back our oyster resources in North Carolina,” said Erin Fleckenstein, coastal scientist with the federation’s Wanchese office.

 Keeping our Coast Clean

-The federation also worked tirelessly with various partners this year to remove marine debris from clean up the coast, leading volunteer shoreline cleanups that removed collected over 18.5 thousand pounds of trash, equivalent in weight to four and a half average U.S. cars.
-Clean up effort extended beyond the shore as well with the federation’s crab pot removal program, the Lost Fishing Gear Recovery Project.
+The federation also worked tirelessly with various partners this year to remove marine debris from the coast, leading volunteer shoreline cleanups that collected over 18.5 thousand pounds of trash, equivalent in weight to four and a half average U.S. cars.
+Clean up efforts extended beyond the shore as well with the federation’s crab pot removal program, the Lost Fishing Gear Recovery Project.
 Part of an annual statewide marine debris removal effort, this year’s program drew the largest participation to date and resulted in the removal of 3,112 crab pots from North Carolina’s coastal waters in early 2019.